 BMW 3-Series Hybrid Review

-The 2013 BMW 3-Series Hybrid ranks 19 out of 20 Upscale Midsize Cars.
-This ranking is based on our analysis of 8 published reviews and test drives of the BMW 3-Series Hybrid, and our analysis of reliability and safety data.
+The 2013 BMW 3-Series Hybrid ranks 21 out of 22 Upscale Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the BMW 3-Series Hybrid, as well as reliability and safety data.

 Most auto writers haven’t said much about the 2013 ActiveHybrid 3’s interior.
 However, that’s likely because it’s quite similar to the non-hybrid BMW 3-Series, which was redesigned last year.
 A few unique qualities do stand out to reviewers, though.
 They appreciate that, unlike many hybrid cars, you can expand cargo space in the ActiveHybrid 3 with fully-functional split-folding rear seats.
 Reviewers also like that the optional navigation system works with the hybrid powertrain to maximize fuel efficiency.
 Program a destination in, and it can analyze elevation changes along the route and conserve electric power for uphill climbs.
 Standard features are typical for the class, and include BMW’s iDrive system, a USB port and Bluetooth phone connectivity.
 A variety of option packages and standalone options can add features like heated front and rear seats and a heated steering wheel, navigation, leather upholstery and forward-collision warning and blind-spot monitoring systems.